kolemare/CNN-CPP/README.md

     - <code style="color: SkyBlue;">Random Normal</code>

       <h2 style="display: inline-block;">$$\text{Bias} \sim \mathcal{N}(0, 1)$$</h2>

-- <code style="color: teal;">Optimizer Requirement</code> This layer requires an optimizer to update weights and biases during training, as it contains trainable parameters.

 - <code style="color: teal;">Forward Pass</code> The forward method takes an input batch of 4D tensors, flattens it to a 2D tensor, and performs matrix multiplication with the weights, followed by the addition of biases.
 The result is